ankitson/aoc/2023/README.md

 We use `Justfiles` liberally to perform common tasks.
 You can run commands from a justfile from the folder its in, or from this folder by prefixing the path: i.e `cd rust && just run 5` is equivalent to `just rust/run 5`

+## Fetching Puzzles

+`just fetch <x>` will download the puzzle text and input for that day.
+The [aoc-cli](https://github.com/scarvalhojr/aoc-cli/) package must be installed for this to work.

 ## Templating

 `just genday <x>` will generate templates for that day in a given language.
 These are generated from the `template` dirs using the `genday.sh` script.